lisakawai/music_transformation/index.md

 ## Pitch variability
-Standard deviation of the MIDI pitches of all pitched notes in the piece.
-Provides a measure of how close the pitches as a whole are to the mean pitch.
+The standard deviation of the MIDI pitches of all pitched notes in the piece.
+It provides a measure of how close the pitches as a whole are to the mean pitch.

 ||→Increase pitch variability→||